derektb/basic-jinx-comic/README.md

 This is a basic template for making a Jinx comic, based on best practices I've developed (and continue to develop) from making Jinx comics.

+### See Also
+* [Jinx](https://github.com/derektb/jinx), a framework for building interactive comics in Twine.
+Documentation can be found there.
+* [Wizard Town](http://www.wizard.town), the place where I post comics I have made with Jinx.

 ## Building Comics

 The comic's data are packaged from `/src` into a single `dist/index.html` file by [Tweego](https://www.motoslave.net/tweego/), a command-line utility for building Twine stories from files.